Knaackee/knaackee/README.md

 #### Automatic Updates for Windows Application (C#)
 > Implementation of an automatic update system for a Windows application.

-#### Automatic Update Feature for Electron App (NodeJS)
-> Development of a self-updating mechanism tailored for an Electron application, utilizing NodeJS.

 #### COVID Scanner App (React Native)
 > Creation of an app for scanning and displaying information from QR codes, developed with React Native.